lrobledo/palabra-ai-python/README.md

 ## Overview

-The Palabra AI SDK enables you to integrate real-time speech translation into your Python applications.
-Whether you're building a new application, enhancing an existing product, or streamlining business processes, this SDK gives you the tools to:

-- **Real-Time Speech-to-Speech Translation**: Instantly translate live speech, making conversations feel smooth and natural
-- **Voice Cloning & Management**: Preserve the original speaker's voice and emotional nuances in translated speech
-- **Text-to-Speech Conversion**: Convert written text into natural-sounding speech in multiple languages
-- **Audio & Video Dubbing**: Automate content dubbing to reach global audiences
+The Palabra AI Python SDK provides a high-level API for integrating real-time speech-to-speech translation into your Python applications.
+While the Palabra.ai platform offers comprehensive features like voice cloning, text-to-speech, and audio/video dubbing, this SDK specifically focuses on making real-time translation simple and accessible.
+Using WebRTC and WebSockets under the hood, the SDK abstracts away all complexity — you just configure your source and target languages with input/output adapters, and the SDK handles the entire pipeline: session management, connection to Palabra translation rooms, audio streaming, and language processing.
+Your speech is automatically transcribed, translated, and synthesized into the target language in real-time, delivering an audio stream ready for immediate playback with just a few lines of code.

 ## Installation